-As Richard Feynman said in his appendix to the Rogers Commission Report on the Challenger space shuttle accident, when something is not what the design expected, it's a warning that something is wrong.
-"The equipment is not operating as expected, and therefore there is a danger that it can operate with even wider deviations in this unexpected and not thoroughly understood way.
+As Richard Feynman said in his appendix to the Rogers Commission Report on the Challenger space shuttle accident [Feynman86], "The equipment is not operating as expected, and therefore there is a danger that it can operate with even wider deviations in this unexpected and not thoroughly understood way.
 The fact that this danger did not lead to a catastrophe before is no guarantee that it will not the next time, unless it is completely understood."
-When a system is in an unpredicted state, it's also in an unpredictable state.